jed-harwood/SGM/GAR/README.md

 ## Installation

 The scripts in this folder rely on the `SGM` package for GAR fitting.
-From the repository root, install or reinstall the package before running either the simulations or the stock price application.
+From the repository root, install or reinstall the package before running either the simulations or the stock price application:

 ```sh
 R CMD INSTALL SGM